MICHIGAN SHADOW TOWN: Sparr, in Otsego County

 In Otsego County lies the Michigan ghost town of Sparr.

-It's referred to as a 'ghost town' because it's a shell of what it used to be.
+It's referred to as a 'shadow town' because it's a shell of what it used to be.

 Sparr was named after Phillip Sparr, who came to the area in 1873.
 The town eventually got itself a depot in 1913 along the Gaylord & Alpena Railroad.